michaelsimonelli/qbtc/README.rst

 Configuration
 -------------
 The Coinbase Pro API key is required to run cbproQ
-The API key is provided to kdb via the following envrinment variables
+The API key is provided to kdb via the following envrinment variables:

 - CBPRO_PRIV_KEY
 - CBPRO_PRIV_SECRET
 - CBPRO_PRIV_PASSPHRASE